Robust error estimates in weak norms for advection dominated transport problems with rough data: Error estimates

 \subsubsection{The degenerate case of unknown $\bfbeta'$}

-In many relevant cases $\bfbeta'$ may be unknown, or only statistics of it known.
-Then some stochastic method may be used to recover expectancy values for the solution.
-In this section we will consider the situation, that $\bfbeta'$ is simply excluded from the computation and we will show that under our assumptions on the small scale velocity fluctuations the approximation result still holds.
+In many relevant cases $\bfbeta'$ may be unknown or only partially known.
+If the statistics of $\bfbeta'$ are known some stochastic method may be used to recover expectancy values for the solution.
+In this section we will consider the situation, that $\bfbeta'$ is simply excluded from the computation and we will show that under our assumptions on the small scale velocity fluctuations the error estimates still hold for high mesh P\'eclet numbers.
 Indeed in the high P\'eclet number regime the consistency error made by dropping the fine scale fluctuations of $\bfbeta$ is smaller than the discretization error.